-Microsoft admitted RemoteFX has problems and addressed the issues with a version for Windows Server 2012 this year, but customers aren't happy that they have to upgrade to Windows 8 to get
+Microsoft admitted RemoteFX has problems and addressed the issues with a version for Windows Server 2012 this year, but customers aren't happy that they have to upgrade to Windows 8 to get the enhancements.

 RemoteFX's underlying Remote Desktop Protocol (RDP) doesn't provide a great user experience over wide area networks (WANs), and virtual machine (VM) infrastructures are complicated and costly.
 Plus, the administration experience isn't exactly simple, Microsoft said in its blog recently.